thelastpsion/nfsc/README.md

 By Rudolf König, Jürgen Weiger *et al*.

+> [!IMPORTANT]
+> This project is now hosted at Codeberg: https://codeberg.org/psion/nfsc

 ## Intro

 **Nfsc** is a terminal emulator.
 If this file is part of the p3nfs package,